A46 Newark to Widmerpool Improvement

 Will there be roadworks?

 We are currently undertaking works to complete the project now that the road itself has been opened.
-These include:

-In order to undertake these works, roadworks remain in place at present.
-Forthcoming closures are listed below.
 Works are weather-dependant and may have to be cancelled at short notice.
 We have given guidance on how much extra time to allow - please be aware that these are approximate and act as a guideline only.
 This information is not updated in real time; please check Traffic England for current traffic conditions.

 How will you manage traffic?